tripledio/tripledio.github.io/_posts/2024-03-27-scope-of-efficiency.md

 If we don't take the scope of efficiency into account, we run the risk of optimizing individual components or processes without considering the impact on the whole system.
 This can inadvertently lead to the formation of queues and inefficiencies within the system.

+> "Queues are the silent killers of efficiency, draining resources and stifling progress."

 In the example of our restaurant, there could be queues for each department:

 + If the kitchen or bar is not able to complete the orders fast enough, this will result in a queue of pending orders.
 Increasing the completion time of an order.